Escape boards: Separating bees from honey

 Some people say that you can take an inner cover and modify it to hold about six Porters.
 This, I’m told, works much better.
 But after you buy a cover and six Porters, you have spent more money than the cost of a really nice triangle escape board—which works like a dream.

 Although the triangle escape board works under the same principle, it is somehow more comfortable for the bees.
 I leave it on only one night.
-By the next day there is never more than five or six bees left in the supers.
+By the next day, there are never more than five or six bees left in the supers.
 Sometimes there are none.
 After years of using this thing, I wouldn’t do it any other way.

 Here are some additional considerations for using escape boards of any type: